divyaabburi/tableau/README.md

 To replicate the analysis or explore the data further, follow these steps:

 1. Clone this repository: `https://git@github.com:divyaabburi/tableau.git`
-2. Navigate to the project directory: `cd pizza-store-sales-analysis`
+2. Navigate to the project directory: `https://github.com/divyaabburi/tableau/tree/main/Tableau%20Project%201`
 3. Install any required dependencies (if applicable).
 4. Explore the Jupyter notebooks or scripts in the `analysis` directory to understand the analysis workflow.
 5. Modify the code or data as needed for your own analysis.